-Chapter or Policy Paragraph number or section Minor Modification Reason for modification Throughout document Policy title Policy ID11: Parking Standards for New Development To aid clarity - resulting from confusion with Council run off-street and on-street car parking/ parking charges.
+Chapter or Policy Paragraph number or section Minor Modification Reason for modification Throughout document N/A Minor grammatical, typographical, factual, and formatting errors have been corrected throughout.
+To provide clarity.
+Throughout document Policy title Policy ID11: Parking Standards for New Development To aid clarity - resulting from confusion with Council run off-street and on-street car parking/ parking charges.
 Throughout document N/A Parking Standards for New Development SPD To aid clarity.
-Policy H7: Review Mechanisms 2.40 The review will include assessing changes to gross development value and development costs, (the key variables that are most likely to be subject to change) at the review stage, from what were assumed to be the case at the planning application stage, allowing for developer profit on any changes in value (consistent with the allowance at planning application stage).
+Policy H7: Review Mechanisms 2.40 The review will include assess ing changes to gross development value and development costs, (the key variables that are most likely to be subject to change) at the review stage, from what were assumed to be the case at the planning application stage, allowing for developer profit on any changes in value (consistent with the allowance at planning application stage).
 To aid clarity.